To transfer your company from a sole proprietorship to a professional/public partnership (maatschap), take the following steps:

 If a partnership contract is in place, bring it to the appointment.
 We will register the partner authorisation arrangements in the Business Register.

 Date of entry

 Changing from a sole proprietorship to a maatschap also means a new KVK number and btw-id (VAT identification number).
-KVK takes care of these changes, in the Commercial Register and at the Tax Administration (Belastingdienst).
+KVK takes care of these changes, in the Business Register and at the Tax Administration (Belastingdienst).

 Registration of a company under a new KVK number comes with a one-time fee